joesan/joesan-me/content/posts/math/math-probability-bayes-theorem.md

 conditional probabilities.
 Conditional probability is the probability of an outcome based on the previous outcome.

 Bayes’ theorem is about determining the validity of a hypothesis based on some observation, where observation is the probability that already happened.
-In a mathematical notation, it is given by the formula:
+In a mathematical notation, given by the formula:

 $ P(H|E) = \frac{P(H) * P(E|H)}{P(E)} $